Rebuffed by American Airlines, Qatar Airways buys into Cathay Pacific

 Cathay shares have risen by 29.4 percent since the start of January despite the airline in August posting its worst first-half loss in 20 years.

 Shares of Cathay Pacific dropped as much as 4.7 percent on Monday morning, as investors worried about its direction with Qatar Airways on its registry.
-The stock was 1.7 percent down at 0342 GMT, while the broader market was down 1 percent.
+The stock closed 1.5 percent lower, while the broader market was flat.

 “Cathay will have three major shareholders, all with different and potentially conflicting interests - Swire, Air China and Qatar Airways,” said Corrine Png, CEO of transport research firm Crucial Perspective.